Beth Clement

 Beth Clement is a fictional character from British Channel 4 soap opera Hollyoaks, played by Sinéad Moynihan.
 Beth first appeared as a student at Hollyoaks Community College, studying for a nursing degree and was later involved in an accidental incest storyline with her half-brother, Rhys Ashworth (Andrew Moss).
-Beth died in a car accident on 18 April 2008.
+Beth died in a car crash on 18 April 2008.

 Character creation

 The character of Beth was introduced in November 2007, played by Sinéad Moynihan, as a love interest for established character Rhys Ashworth (Andrew Moss).
 It was revealed that the character would discover she is the half-sister of Rhys, starting an incestuous relationship.

 Speaking of her character, Moynihan said: "I'm thrilled to be joining the cast of Hollyoaks and to be playing the character of enigmatic rock chick Beth.
 She's a quick-witted and independent young woman who loves indie and rock music as well as having a real lust for life."
 She continued, "Beth's got some great storylines lined up and I'm looking forward to the viewers' reactions as both her character and relationship with Rhys develops."
 A Channel 4 spokesperson also commented on Beth's upcoming storyline, saying: "Beth's going to be central to a massive autumn storyline for Hollyoaks which will turn certain characters' worlds upside down."